The Solmar V is a luxury liveaboard departing from Cabo San Lucas, Mexico. She travels with a crew of 10 and a maximum of 22 divers.

 2.The Solmar V has Nitrox membrane system for Nitrox fills to 32-34% - $125 (USD) per person per trip (proof of Nitrox certification required).

-The wild, remote and exhilarating Socorro Islands, Mexico are famous for their big animal encounters.
+The wild, remote and exhilarating Revillagigedo Islands, Mexico are famous for their big animal encounters.

-The Revillagigedos Archipelago - commonly known as the Socorro Islands - is located in the eastern Pacific Ocean, approximately 250 miles south of Cabo San Lucas, Mexico, at the tip of the Baja peninsula and about 30 miles south of San Benedicto.
+Commonly known as the Socorro - they are located in the Tropical Eastern Pacific Ocean, approximately 250 miles south of Cabo San Lucas, Mexico, at the tip of the Baja peninsula.
+Socorro is just one of this group of islands which comprise of San Benedicto, Roca Partida and Clarion.

 Socorro is the largest of the four islands and was discovered by the Spanish explorer Hernando de Grijalva in 1533.
 It has been home to a Mexican Naval Station since 1957.